 Baba Ghanoush may well be one of my last meal requests.
-I love nothing more than sitting with friends in a Lebanese restaurant, subtly and politely fighting over bread and baba.
+I love nothing more than sitting with friends at my favourite Lebanese restaurant, subtly and politely fighting over bread and baba.
 I am silently competitively greedy and if I see that someone has had more baba than me, I make it as a life goal to rectify the situation.

-The results are nothing short of a miracle.
-Those who claimed to not like eggplant have been converts after eating this.
-You'll be surprised how different and how wonderful homemade baba ghanoush is over those insipid little cartons you buy at the supermarket.
+Whatever the style, the results are nothing short of a miracle.
+Those who claimed to not like eggplant have been converts after eating a good home made baba ghanoush.
+You'll be surprised how much more amazing it tastes.
 It's quite literally night and day.